-This course takes an interactive and interdisciplinary approach to understanding current topics in marine biology, including the closely related fields of chemical and physical oceanography.
-Student will be expected to read scientific, peer reviewed articles, as well as their media counterparts.
+This course takes an interactive and interdisciplinary approach to understanding current topics in marine biology, including the closely related fields of chemical and physical oceanography, with a focus on sustainability.
+Students will be expected to read scientific, peer reviewed articles, as well as their media counterparts.
 In addition to learning content, students will practice assessing validity of arguments and articulating their own arguments in both an oral and written format.
 Throughout the course, students will be exposed to various career paths within the field of marine biology.
 This course is cross listed as NSB 236.